20 steps to increase the odds

 Seriously, the worst scares are created by your own internal perception.
 If you are in constant fear of anything or everything (phobias) you become as fragile as an ant, asking for life to step on you.
 Be as passive and easy going as you can.

 There are things like earthquakes, stray bullets, cars and airplanes that can kill in an instant but which you cannot defend against.
 Yet, you don't have a morbid fear of anyway of them.
 Fear is a tool, and it has a purpose, but it is most often bad for your well-being.
-Be aware, be confident, and do not be afraid.
+Be aware, be confident, and explore new places, try new ideas.

 15. Look on the bright side